How to Properly Use Yeast in Pizza Dough (Dry and Fresh)

 These methods mainly apply to instant dry yeast (IDY).
 Active dry yeast (ADY) must be suspended in warm water, as described in method #4 below.

-1. Mixing the Yeast With Flour [Simplest Method]
+1. Mixing Yeast with Flour (The “Buffer” Method)

 This is probably the simplest method for using instant dry yeast, and it’s usually the one most yeast producers recommend.
 By mixing the yeast with the flour (or sprinkling it over the flour), we create a ‘buffer’ that prevents direct contact between the yeast and the water.